adrianolszewski/model-based-testing-hypotheses/README.md

 / BTW: That's why you saw, many times, the "t" (if degrees of freedom are easy/possible to derive) or "z" (otherwise; at infinite degrees of freedom) statistic reported for coefficients of most regression models and when testing contrasts.
 That's because the sampling distribution for these parameters is theoretically assumed to be normal (via Central Limit Theorem).
 But it's not always the case.
 For less "obvious" models, like quantile regression, such approximation may be incorrect (or limited only to "good cases"), and then resampling techniques are typically employed (e.g. bootstrap, jacknife). /

-**But the more the log-likehood curve deviates from the quadratic shape, the more they will diverge from each other.**
+**But the more the log-likehood curve deviates from the quadratic shape, the more they will diverge from each other even under the null hypothsesis!**

 And the shape may diverge from the desired one also by using common transformations, e.g. from logit scale to probabiltiy scale, when employing the logistic regression family.